rotators/Fo1in2/README.md

 A Fallout to FALLOUT 2 engine conversion (also called FALLOUT 1@2, 1at2, or 1in2) brought to you by Rotators (the people who made FONLINE: 2238 and stuff).

-The aim of this project is to bring the first Fallout game into the engine of the second while utilizing FALLOUT 2's features wherever we can (within reason).
+This project brings the first FALLOUT game into the engine of the second while utilizing FALLOUT 2's features wherever we can.

-Generally we do not try to make a 1:1 copy of the first game.
-So, if you want to play the 100% real deal, the very pure experience so to speak, you should grab the original FALLOUT 1 instead of this mod.
+NOTE:

-However, if you do not mind the one or the other change in mechanics, then FALLOUT ET TU can be your way to go!
+If you want to play the 100% real deal, the very pure experience so to speak, you should grab the original FALLOUT 1 instead of this mod.
+Played the original already?
+Then there's no reason not to try ET TU!

-## Features
+## FEATURES
 - Replicates FALLOUT 1 in 2 almost 1:1.
 - Comes with the Hero Appearance mod integrated (Bald Dude, Long Hair Dude, Punk Girl).
 - Selected FALLOUT 2 weapons have been added (sparingly!) to the game world in ways that don't break the game balance.